alu-rwa-dsa/summative-project-2022-summative_prject_group_22/README.md

 We used Django tool to create a user friendly GUI for our program.
 The program has also intergrated JavaScript to make it a responsive site.
-It is Deployed on Heroku App and it can be access us this link http://customer_queue.herokuapp.com To run this program local on your computer install the following extentions the following order
+It is Deployed on Heroku App and it can be access us this link http://customer_queue.herokuapp.com To run this program local on your computer you must have python intepreter if you don't have it you should download and install it from here: https://www.jetbrains.com/pycharm/download/#section=windows and Running environment. then go ahead install the following extentions on the following order
 ```
 python -m venv venv